BayAreaMetro/DataViz/SpatialAnalysisMapping/PublishingSharingAGOL.md

 ### Web Layers

 1. Publish web layer to AGOL through ArcGIS Pro, following guide on [sharing with ArcGIS Pro](https://github.com/BayAreaMetro/DataVizSOP/blob/master/SpatialAnalysisMapping/AGOLTechnicalResources.md#publishing-web-layers-to-agol-with-arcgis-pro)
-2. Name, summary, and tags are required to be filled out when publishing to AGOL from ArcGIS Pro.
-Following the basic documentation requirements guidelines.
+2. Ensure web map meets minimum basic documentation requirements for draft content.
 See [basic documentation requirements](https://github.com/BayAreaMetro/DataVizSOP/blob/master/SpatialAnalysisMapping/Documentation.md#basic-documentation)
+    - Name, summary, and tag field are required to be completed before you can publishing to AGOL from ArcGIS Pro.
+3. Select sharing options:
-3. To share with a only a select group of stakeholders, share content to a **working group only**.
+    - To share with **only** a select group of stakeholders, share content to a **working group only**.
 Don't share with **organization** or **public**.
 If an appropriate working group does not exist, create one following guidelines for [creating working groups](#create-working-group)
-4. To share with a wider audience, or a stakeholder not part of the MTC AGOL Organization, share content to **organization**, **public**, or both if necessary.
+    - To share with a wider audience, or a stakeholder not part of the MTC AGOL Organization, share content to **organization**, **public**, or both if necessary.

 ### Web Maps

+1. Ensure web map meets minimum basic documentation requirements for draft content.
+See [basic documentation requirements](https://github.com/BayAreaMetro/DataVizSOP/blob/master/SpatialAnalysisMapping/Documentation.md#basic-documentation)
+2. Select sharing options:
+    - To share with **only** a select group of stakeholders, share content to a **working group only**.
+Don't share with **organization** or **public**.
+If an appropriate working group does not exist, create one following guidelines for [creating working groups](#create-working-group)
+    - To share with a wider audience, or a stakeholder not part of the MTC AGOL Organization, share content to **organization**, **public**, or both if necessary.

 ## Publishing Curated Content to an External Audience with ArcGIS Online